xieyuheng/inner/persons/lukasiewicz/aristotle-s-syllogistic.md

   this example makes most sense
   when viewed in set theory.
   where S R P are sets,
-  and 'is' is the 'belong' in set theory.
+  and "is" is the "belong" in set theory.

 - k -
   but syllogism in natural language seems is able to capture more meaning then set theory.
-  - because 'is' is overloaded.
+  - because "is" is overloaded.

 ## 5. Syllogistic necessity